pi-dev500/Windows-10-cinnamon-theme/README.md

 # Windows-10-cinnamon-theme

-Install by executing the install script.
-No uninstall script for the moment.
+Install by executing the install script.**uninstall script is coming!**

 Normaly works on all debian-baseds distros.